BjornW/Vuurtoren/README.md

 9. In the terminal run: `time php -f runLighthouseOnURLS.php urls` (time is an optional command-line utility showing how long the script took)
 10. Enjoy doing something else while Lighthouse tests your website(s)

+Note: You need to do this on a machine with Chrome browser installed.
+Chromium apparently gave errors such as NO_TRACING_STARTED

 ### Versions used ###
 - Ubuntu 18.04.2 LTS